phbillet/EzStacking/README.md

 ## Notebook generation
 Just click on the button ![EZStacking Generate](/screenshots/EZStacking_generate.png), you should find your notebook in the current folder (otherwise a Python error and maybe an issue in Github).

+## Some results
+Some results are given [here](https://github.com/phbillet/EZStacking/tree/main/examples).